grafana/writers-toolkit/docs/sources/structure/topic-types/visualization/index.md

     - **`<SECTION>` options** - For each expandable section of options in the panel editor pane, add a section in the topic with the name of the UI section, followed by the word "options".
 For example, if a drop-down section of options is called "Axis" in the UI, include a section in the topic called "Axis options".

       List these sections in the order in which they appear in the user interface.

+      In sections with many configuration options, put them in a table and link to longer descriptions from the table.

       Use the provided shared files for visualization options that are common to most visualization: